How would you describe yourself?

 When did you first realize that your race mattered?

 Jamie: “We moved a lot when I was young, starting out in the city of Milwaukee, where my schools and friend groups included a great mix of races and ethnicities.
 We moved around, then landed in the small, white suburbs of Slinger when I was in 4th grade, and it was then that I learned that race and ethnicity were hot topics that not everyone agreed on.”

 In your educational experiences, did you learn anything about race?
 If so, what did you learn?

 Jamie: “No lessons stick out as particularly significant.
 I think I learned more about it out of school.”

 Does everyone in your immediate family feel the same way about race?

 Jamie: “No. My husband and I share the same values, although I tend to be more active in learning and involving myself in race related issues.
 My dad’s side of the family has racist ideas that grew generations deep.
 For most of them, they wouldn’t ever say they’re racist (no one ever does, of course), but they allow their jokes and political leanings to reflect those kinds of judgements.
 My father has grown leaps and bounds in understanding, but I also don’t think he’s one to question his privilege much unless someone he loves challenges him.
 So he’s content to believe that he became successful by all his hard work and that everyone should just do the same.
 My mother, she loves everyone.
 However, she is sometimes ignorant of the issues around race, choosing to believe that if people would just love each other, all things will be solved.
 She doesn’t understand the impact that race has in a larger context.
 My brother and his wife (mixed race), have beliefs similar to mine, although I’m sure there are slight differences.”

 Growing up, to what extent did your family educate you about your race and/or other races?

-If you’ve ever been treated differently because of your race, can you describe any relevant experiences?
+If you’ve ever been treated differently because of your race/culture, can you describe any/all relevant situations?